marrlab/HistoGPT/README.md

 print(decoded)
 ```

 To obtain the feature vectors, we use our extraction algorithm.
+An end-to-end example is provided in the notebook "tutorial-2.ipynb".
 ``` python
 from histogpt.helpers.patching import main, PatchingConfigs